TexasLAN/documents/code_of_conduct.md

 **Article II: Distribution**

-All members in good standing and prospective members are entitled to receive a copy of the Code of Conduct and Member Disciplinary Policy.
+All members in good standing and prospective members are entitled to receive a copy of the Code of Conduct and Member Disciplinary Policy upon request.

 **Article III: Definitions**